PurnimaPadmanabhan/Effort-Perception/README.md

 # Effort-Perception
 This repo contains all the files associated with the data analysis on acuity of effort perception.
-If you would like to talk to me about the data that I have used in this analysis, please comtact me at ppadman1@jhmi.edu.
+If you would like to talk to me about the data that I have used in this analysis, please contact me at ppadman1@jhmi.edu.
 The experiment contains 3 phases:In each of the phases, participants are asked to exert effort by gripping a handheld dynamometer.
 Data is collected at 2000 Hz.
 Maximum voluntary contraction (MVC): Participants are asked to grip the dynamometer as hard as they can for 3 trials in a row (4s  each).